uswds/uswds/docs/_components/accordions.md

       <div class="usa-alert-body">
         <h3 class="usa-alert-heading">Deprecated</h3>
         <p class="usa-alert-text">
-          The accordion was changed <strong>July 2016</strong> in order to improve it's implementation.
+          The accordion was changed <strong>July 2016</strong> in order to improve its implementation.
 Currently, both versions of the accordion work, but at some point in the future, the deprecated accordion will no longer function correctly.
         </p>